-How-To Wash Walls
+Why Wash Walls

 Scotch-Brite Scrubbing Dish Cloths. – over the years I’ve used microfiber cloths and plain flannel rags but these scrubbing cloths are my favorite.
 Even though the label says dishcloths I use them all over the house for cleaning.
-The scrubbers really help to loosen dirt and make tasks easier. *They’re also machine washable and dryable which is another reason I like them so much.
-Use them, toss them in the washer, dry them and use them again – NO WASTE!
+The scrubbers really help to loosen dirt and make cleaning tasks much easier with the need for less elbow grease.

 What Type of Walls Do You Have?

-My walls are drywall with a washable paint and this worked great for my needs.
+My walls are drywall with washable paint and this method has always worked great for my needs.

 Now, to the nitty gritty!

 How to Wash Walls in 5 Easy Steps